- Current unencumbered license as a Registered Nurse

 - Students must meet the Technical Standards for Admission.

 The admissions process for nursing graduate studies is handled exclusively by the School of Nursing.

-2. Provide three references - two professional and one academic or three professional.
+Provide three reference letters: two professional and one academic or three professional letters.
 You will be asked for these in your application.

 - Discuss how you made the decision to pursue the PhD vs the DNP, or if you are a DNP to PhD applicant, discuss your decision to pursue a PhD.